kallebelins/mvp24hours-netcore/docs/en-us/logging.md

 </nlog>
 ```

-See other options in [NLog-Project](https://nlog-project.org/config/?tab=layout-renderers).
+See other options at [NLog-Project](https://nlog-project.org/config/?tab=layout-renderers).